 Bruce Campion-Smith is the Ottawa bureau chief for the Toronto Star, reporting from Parliament Hill on federal politics and policy.
 He joined the Star in 1988 and has held a variety of positions in the newsroom, including transportation beat reporter, assistant city editor and editorial writer.
 He joined the Ottawa bureau in 2003.
 He has covered four federal elections and twice travelled to Afghanistan to cover Canada’s military mission.

-Sue Carter is the editor at Quill & Quire, the Arts & Ideas editor at This Magazine, and a books columnist for Metro News.
+Sue Carter is the editor at Quill & Quire, arts & ideas editor at This Magazine, and books columnist for Metro News.

 Gord DaDalt is an experienced ASL performer – a comedian and a true entertainer.
 He works as an arborist with the City of Toronto, and enjoys educating children about his work with trees.
 Gordon also performs often with his wife Susan, contributing to Susan’s ASL rap/drumming performances.